OpenServ (SERV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OpenServ Historical Price

-According to the latest data gathered on OpenServ live price page, the current price of OpenServ is 0.04445004USD.
-The circulating supply of OpenServ(SERV) is 683.96M SERV , giving it a market capitalization of $30.43M.
+According to the latest data gathered on OpenServ live price page, the current price of OpenServ is 0.061273USD.
+The circulating supply of OpenServ(SERV) is 683.96M SERV , giving it a market capitalization of $41.91M.

 The OpenServ Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SERV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.